get more with Budget Direct Travel Insurance

 Domestic Travel Insurance

-Cover for your travel within Australia, including cover for cancellation of your trip, luggage and personal effects, and rental vehicle insurance excess.
+Cover for your travel within Australia, including cancellation of your trip, luggage and personal effects.

 Upgrade your cover

-For an additional premium, you can customise your cover by adding one or more of these optional extras to your travel insurance policy:
+For an additional premium, you can customise your travel insurance policy by adding one or more of the following optional extras:

 Additional Specified Items Cover